- Net investment incomes and transfers

 - A current account deficit provides an outlet for domestic demand and prevents inflation.

-1. There could be problems financing the deficit in the long term.
-A short term deficit is not a problem, but if you have a deficit of over 6% of GDP then it is a problem if you rely on Capital flows.
-A significant part of the current account deficit in US is finance by Chinese investors buying US securities, at relatively low interest rates.
+- There could be problems financing the deficit in the long term.
+A short term deficit is not a problem, but if you have a deficit of over 6% of GDP, then it is a problem if you rely on Capital flows.
+A significant part of the current account deficit in US is financed by Chinese investors buying US securities, at relatively low interest rates.

-2. Most countries would not be able to borrow such large amounts at low interest rates.
+- Most countries would not be able to borrow such large amounts at low interest rates.
 The US currently can because the US is seen as the World’s reserve currency.
 However if attitudes to the US economy change and investors lose their confidence in the US economy, they will stop buying US debt.
-This will cause 2 problems.
+This will cause two problems.

 - US interest rates will need to rise to attract enough people to buy the debt.
 These higher interest rates will reduce demand in the economy.
 Higher interest rates will particularly hurt American consumers who have large amounts of debt at the moment.